-The problem with vitamin A is that it can have a number of side effects depending on the dose—dryness, redness and irritation have all been reported.
-It can also increase sun sensitivity, so use of a good sunblock alongside is essential too.
+The problem with vitamin A is that it can have a number of side effects depending on the dose—dryness, redness, and irritation have all been reported.
+It can also increase sun sensitivity, so the use of a good sunblock alongside is essential too.

 Alpha-tocopherol or vitamin E is a superstar when it comes to reducing inflammation and damage to the skin by free radicals.
 It tends not to irritate, even in high doses and has a cooling, soothing effect on the skin so it's present in many healing products.

 The d-alpha-tocopherol form of vitamin E comes from natural plant-based sources and is used in most of the best products.
 Vitamin E is also thought to help reduce the appearance of scarring.